Before you begin an Application:

-- Applicants must indicate at least 3 years income history
+- Applicants must include at least 3 years’ income history

-- Applicants must indicate at least 3 years rental history or home ownership
+- Applicants must include at least 3 years’ rental history or home ownership

-- Applicants cannot have open bankruptcies or evictions.
+- Applicants cannot have evictions or open bankruptcies.

-- Each property has its own credit requirements to which we must adhere.
-Call our office for more details on the property in which you are interested in applying for
+- Each property is individually owned and has its own credit requirements to which we must adhere.
+Check the ad for the property on our web site or contact our office for more details on the property in which you are interested in applying.

 - Each person 18 years or older must complete an application and submit the application fee.